mbiagalvao/ai-app-team-aiangels/README.md

 • About us page: Introduction about the company and chatbot.

 **Example**
-- Launch the application locally or via deployment
+- Launch the application locally
 - Navigate through the Streamlit interface
 - Enter a query related to disaster preparedness, response, or recovery
 - Interact with the AI assistant